Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis reveals 75 active transport stops operating within Endeavour Hills - South.
-These stops are serviced by 10 individual routes, collectively providing 2,931 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 172 meters from the nearest transport stop.
+Transport analysis shows 75 active transport stops operating within Endeavour Hills - South.
+These stops serve a mix of bus routes, totalling 10 individual routes that collectively provide 2,931 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 172 meters from the nearest stop.

 Frequently Asked Questions - Transport